 SOPs for Small Business: A Practical Starting Point

-How to create useful SOPs for a small business without creating heavy documentation no one reads.
+How to create useful SOPs for a small business that reduce owner dependency without creating heavy documentation no one reads.

 Key points